Pauan/ar/app/playlist/README.md

         Rotted Garden

-The above is just like the previous playlist except that *in addition* to adding the files to the current playlist, the files "Moonstone" and "Orchestral Balthasar Theme" are added to the playlist "5 Stars", the file "Ruined World (Eternal Derelict)" is added to the playlist "4 Stars", etc.
+The above is just like the previous playlist except that *in addition* to adding the files to the current playlist, the files `Moonstone` and `Orchestral Balthasar Theme` are added to the playlist `5 Stars`, the file `Ruined World (Eternal Derelict)` is added to the playlist `4 Stars`, etc.

 Because of the rule that files may not be matched by multiple strings, this is one way to add a file to multiple different playlists.
-I use this to give a rating to my files: as shown above, the "Chrono Trigger" files would be put into different "X Star" playlists depending on their rating.
-But there isn't any set semantic: you can use `@playlist` to place files into any playlist.
+I use this to give a rating to my files: as shown above, the files would be put into different "X Star" playlists depending on their rating.
+But there isn't any set
+semantic: you can use `@playlist` to place files into any playlist.

 ---